 “If you want to understand tea,” says my host in a wisened, whispered tone that demands immediate respect, “Slow down.
 You must be present.”

 She gently rummages through the supplies on her workbench and produces a small canister.
 She removes the lid to reveal gnarled tea leaves, as black as soot, which she waves past my nose.
 She thinks for a moment then selects another canister and does the same.
 Followed by a third.

 “You like this one,” she says, pointing to the second tin.
 “I can tell.”

 The kettle begins to whistle, so she extinguishes the flame.
 At a languid, rhythmic pace that reminds me of tai chi, the old woman loads a small clay teapot with tightly rolled jasmine pearls from the second canister.
 She takes the kettle and fills the teapot with water, then to my surprise she pours the freshly brewed tea onto a slatted teak tray, where it seeps into a hidden reservoir below the slats.
 “Not to drink.
-Only to clean the tea,” she says.
+Only to clean the tea,”

 She starts again.
 She pours hot water into the teapot, waits a few seconds then strains it into a small ceramic pitcher, which she uses to fill our teacups, each no bigger than a walnut.
 Following her lead, I lift the cup to my nose and inhale.
 As I’m about to take a sip, she shakes her head, “No.” Instead of drinking it, she dumps her tea through the slats in the tray again.
 “Not yet,” she says, “This one is only for aroma and to warm the cups.”